softica-dk/kubernetes-catas/exercises/01 - pod/01 - namespace.md

 You should see the nginx default page being displayed.

+> Type Ctrl + c to break the port-forward
 ## cleanup
 Lets cleanup, and remove the namespace and pod we created.
 ```